kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - [ ] study sources on the church's humanitarian efforts
 - [ ] look up statistics of suicide for LGBTQ+ members/Utahns
 - [ ] listen to this [interview](https://www.mormonstories.org/podcast/tom-phillips-and-the-second-anointing/) with Tom Phillips about the Second Anointing
+- [ ] read Insights from a Prophet's Life: Russell M Nelson